 But it’s SO EXPENSIVE!

-I’ll agree with you there…Look for it in bulk at craft stores or online.
+I’ll agree with you there…Look for cream of tartar in bulk at craft stores or online.
 The most expensive way to purchase it is, in your supermarket’s baking aisle, in that little 2oz jar (costing a whopping $51 a pound, yikes!).
 Look around online at this link Cream of Tartar @ Amazon, where you can find it for about $20 a pound.